mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 There's a variation of K-means known as K-modes, introduced in [this paper](http://www.cs.ust.hk/~qyang/Teaching/537/Papers/huang98extensions.pdf) by Zhexue Huang, which is suitable for categorical data.

 K-Means does not behave very well when the clusters have varying sizes, different densities, or non-spherical shapes.
-In that case, one can use Mixture models using EM algorithm or Fuzzy K-means. which both allow soft assignments..
+In that case, one can use Mixture models using EM algorithm or Fuzzy K-means. which both allow soft assignments.
 As a matter of fact, K-means is special variant of the EM algorithm with the assumption that the clusters are spherical.
+EM algorithm also starts with random initializations, it is an iterative algorithm, it has strong assumptions that the data points must fulfill, it is sensitive to outliers, it requires prior knowledge of the number of desired clusters.
+The results produced by EM are also non-reproducible.

 It is important to scale the input features before you run K-Means, or else the clusters may be very stretched, and K-Means will perform poorly.
 Scaling the features does not guarantee that all the clusters will be nice and spherical, but it generally improves things.